quekto/MAIRS/README.md

 GNU General Public License v3.0 or later

-See COPYING to see the full text.
+See [LICENSE](https://github.com/quekto/MAIRS/blob/main/LICENSE) to see the full text.